arangodb/arangodb-tinkerpop-provider/README.md

 Collection names are prefixed with the graph name, e.g. `<graphName>_vCol`.
 By default, the vertex collection name is `<graphName>_vertex` and the edge collection name is `<graphName>_edge`.

+Element ids have no format constrains.

+Any label can be used at runtime.

 Here is an example of the configuration for a simple graph:

 ```yaml